-16.4 For greater certainty, revisions made pursuant to section 53.1 do not require community approval by a Ratification Vote.
+16.4 For greater certainty, revisions made pursuant to section 53.1 do not require community approval by a Ratification Vote nor a Community Meeting of Members.

-No verifier
+No Verifier

 16.5 A verifier is not needed in any Ratification Vote, except a vote on an amendment to this Land Code.